Lime Web Components API Documentation - v6.27.0

 • id: string

-The primitive id whose metadata to set.
+The primitive id to attach metadata to.

 • metadata: ConfigMetadata

-The display metadata to attach.
+The fields to attach.

 Returns void